HABBOUBY/NEXUS-TN/README.md

 ## About

-**NEXUS-TN** is a small industrial automation cell designed to pick up a product, inspect it, sort it, and deliver it to a mobile transport robot for onward delivery — the same kind of pick-and-place-and-transport logic found in real factory lines, scaled down into an open, 3D-printable, educational package.
+**NEXUS-TN** is a small industrial cell that picks up a product, inspects it, sorts it, and hands it off to a mobile transport robot — a mini factory line, fully open and 3D-printable.

-The station is built around three cooperating machines:

-1. A **robotic arm**, mounted on a linear XX' axis, equipped with a swappable gripper and an Intel RealSense camera for vision-guided picking.
+1. **Robotic Arm** on a linear XX' axis, swappable gripper, RealSense vision.
-2. A **sorting conveyor**, which carries the product past inspection and rejects damaged items before they reach the transport stage.
+2. **Sorting Conveyor** — inspects and rejects damaged items.
-3. **SAMIR-KAHWEJI**, an autonomous transport robot that folds from 6 wheels to 4, receives the product on its back, and carries it away following a line.
+3. **SAMIR-KAHWEJI** — 6-to-4-wheel transport robot, delivers the product following a line.

-All mechanical structure, wiring architecture, and the custom PCB were designed from scratch in SolidWorks and KiCad.
+Designed from scratch in SolidWorks and KiCad.

 ---

 ## Scope of This Submission

-This submission covers the **mechanical design (CAD)** and the **custom PCB (KiCad)** for the robotic arm + conveyor subsystem, plus the complete mechanical design of SAMIR-KAHWEJI.
-Full firmware (ESP32 control logic, OpenCV sorting pipeline, PID/line-following code) is not included at this stage — this project is being submitted as a hardware and electronics design, with the control/wiring architecture fully documented in `03_DOCS/wiring/`.
+**Mechanical CAD + custom KiCad PCB** for the arm/conveyor subsystem, plus the full mechanical design of SAMIR-KAHWEJI.
+Firmware is not included yet — control architecture is documented in `03_DOCS/wiring/`.

 ---

 ## Note on Physical Fabrication

-This submission is provided as a **complete, print-ready CAD and PCB design** (STEP, STL, and native SolidWorks/KiCad project files).

-I do not currently have access to a 3D printer, an Intel RealSense camera, or a Raspberry Pi, and all three are either unavailable or prohibitively expensive to import in Tunisia — import duties and customs taxes significantly raise the price of 3D printers, electronics, and imaging hardware compared to international markets, putting them out of reach for a student project.
-Local makerspaces with printing capability are few, mostly concentrated in the capital, and operate as private, paid facilities rather than open-access labs.

-For this reason, I have not yet been able to physically fabricate and photograph the assembled NEXUS-TN station.
-Every file needed to reproduce it — slicer-ready STL exports, STEP files, native SolidWorks source, and the full KiCad PCB project — is included in this repository, so the design can be fabricated and verified by anyone with access to the right hardware.
-In place of a live demo, the CAD renders and the movement simulations (see [Simulations](#simulations)) show the mechanisms in motion.
+I don't yet have access to a 3D printer, a RealSense camera, or a Raspberry Pi — import taxes make them very expensive in Tunisia, and local paid makerspaces are scarce.
+So NEXUS-TN ships as a **complete, print-ready CAD + PCB package** (STEP, STL, native source) rather than a photographed build.
+The renders and [simulations](#simulations) show the mechanisms in motion instead.

 ---

 ## The Story Behind NEXUS-TN

-NEXUS-TN didn't start as a factory.
-It started as a single robotic arm.

-While designing that first arm, I asked myself a simple question: does this project actually have a purpose beyond being a cool mechanism?
-Could it help someone else understand how a real gripper or a real robotic joint works?
-Could it ever fit into something bigger — like an actual industrial process?
+NEXUS-TN started as a single robotic arm.
+While building it, I asked myself: does this have a real purpose — could it teach something, could it fit an actual industrial process?
+That question turned the arm into a full chain: arm → conveyor → transport robot.

-That question is what turned a standalone arm into **NEXUS-TN: the industrial station**.
-Instead of stopping at "an arm that grips," I built the arm to feed a sorting conveyor, and the conveyor to feed a transport robot — a small, complete pick–sort–transport chain.

-Along the way, I noticed something about most robotics kits and arm projects I'd seen: they only ever expose **one** type of gripper.
-That's fine if you just want to complete a task, but it means anyone learning from that kit only ever sees one gripping principle, and if they want to explore another one, they usually have to buy an entirely different kit.
-That felt wasteful — both for a student's wallet and for their understanding of the field.

-So the robotic arm in NEXUS-TN was designed around **3 different, interchangeable gripper types**, plus a connector standard that lets anyone design and mount their own gripper on the same arm.
-The goal isn't just to build a working robot — it's to spread the knowledge of how different gripping mechanisms actually work, as cheaply and openly as possible.
+I also noticed most robotics kits only ever expose **one** gripper type, forcing anyone curious about a different mechanism to buy a whole new kit.
+So the arm here supports **3 interchangeable gripper types** plus an open connector standard — to teach more, and cost less.

 ---